0xHeretics/Epitech-Fridge-/README.md

 2 tests not passed

-# Project fonctionnal need to fix error handling
+# Project fonctionnal need to fix error handling.